renish47/zenclass_dashboard/README.md

 ## Deployment

-- The frontend code is deployed on [Netlify](https://www.netlify.com/) and can be accessed at [Dashboard Frontend](https://your-frontend-url.netlify.app).
+- The frontend code is deployed on [Netlify](https://www.netlify.com/).
-- The backend code is deployed on [Render](https://render.com/) and can be accessed at [Dashboard Backend](https://your-backend-url.onrender.com).
+- The backend code is deployed on [Render](https://render.com/).
 Please note that Render may take a minute to load the server if it has been idle due to its free hosting tier.

 ## Features